Sandark/Travelita/README.md

 ### Postgres DB

-Postgres is used to provide CRUD operations for the application.
+Postgres is used to store data.

 Initial setup of db can be done using `db.sql`.
-It will create new tables and all required data.
+It will create new tables and required data.

 Server automatically setups DB connection:
 1. If process.env.DATABASE_URL is provided - it will be used to setup connection.
 E.g. it's useful on Heroku when they automaticall provide this URL to your application